keithsjohnson/Postcode-S3/Readme.md

 ------------
 This is a demo of Spring Boot uploading a file to AWS S3.

+Upload postcodes files to postcodelocationfinderfiles bucket containing list of Postcodes to display.

+The postcodelocationfinderfiles bucket has PostcodeLocationFinderFileEvent Event Notification configured to sent SQS message to
+PostcodeLocationFilesQueue where Spring Boot PostcodeLocationFinder listens for messages.

+Two Options:
+1. The postcodelocationstorefiles bucket has PostcodeLocationStoreFileEventThe postcodelocationstorefiles bucket has PostcodeLocationStoreFileEvent Event Notification configured to send Lambda message to PostcodeLocationStoreLambda Lambda Function.

+2. The PostcodeLocationStoreLambda Lambda Function has an S3 Event Source on postocdelocationstorefiles Object Created (all) Event for csv files.

 AWS Credentials
 ---------------
 Add when running locally to pick up Profile Credentials Provider - this will use the credentials in $USER_HOME/.aws/credentials